Leachate Types

 magnesium.

-Gas production consists mainly of carbon dioxide with lesser quantities of
+production consists mainly of carbon dioxide with lesser quantities of methane and

-organic compounds (mainly fatty acids) largely responsible for the characteristics of Phase 2 leachates.
+(mainly fatty acids) largely responsible for the characteristics of Phase 2 leachates.
+These bacteria, the

-These bacteria, the methanogens, are obligate anaerobes that thrive in the absence of oxygen to convert the
+methanogens, are obligate anaerobes that thrive in the absence of oxygen to convert the soluble organic

-soluble organic compounds into methane and carbon dioxide subsequently emitted as landfill gas.
-It is
+compounds into methane and carbon dioxide subsequently emitted as landfill gas.
+It is important to clarify

 point.